 The Results of the Evolution of Language:

 An Analysis of the Word Bad Throughout history, change has proven to be inevitable.
-As time passes changes in geography, technology, personal relations and even society occur.
+As time passes, changes in geography, technology, personal relations and even society occur.
 The changes occur at different rates but some are significantly evident and experienced by individuals as they age.
 Due to multiple generations coexisting at any given time, one of these changed, the evolution of communication can cause confusion and conflict to individuals within a society.
 This occurs with some words in the English language that have been molded and shaped by cultural influences causing, in some cases, individual words to attain new meanings.
 In cases such as the word bad, original definitions are still relevant today, however new contradictory definitions have been produced and adopted by segments in modern society.
-This has lead to confusion and miscommunication among many and has perplexed individuals when engaged in cross-generational communications.
+This has lead to confusion and miscommunication among many generations and cultures and has perplexed individuals when engaged in cross-culture and generational communications.

 The word bad originated from the old-English word bæddel, meaning hermaphrodite or womanish man.
 Used as a derogatory word, bad throughout history has maintained a negative connotation, until recently as some modern urban cultures have adopted and molded the term in their own way.

 The Oxford English Dictionary defines bad as “of poor quality or little worth”.
 In today’s society, most individuals use bad as a derivative of its original meaning, as a word with negative associations.
-In modern society, this is the most prevalent definition of the word and is also the definition in which most individuals are introduced at a young age.
-Young children are introduced at an early age to the theory of “good versus bad” as they develop their senses and formulate their own opinions.
+In modern society, this is the most prevalent definition of the word and is also the definition, which most individuals are introduced at a young age.
+Children are introduced at an early age to the theory of “good versus bad” as they develop their senses and formulate their own opinions.
 At an early age, children are bombarded by media influences that feature superheroes and villains.
-Children grow up with terms such as “bad guy” and using basic vocabulary to describe their opinions, such as “this tastes bad.”
+They grow up with terms such as “bad guy” and using basic vocabulary to describe their opinions, such as “this tastes bad.”
 It is irrefutable that children use bad in accordance with either its Oxford English Dictionary definition or the Dictionary.com definition, which states that bad means “not good in any manner or degree”.

 Another field in society today that uses bad in the same context is the professional sector.
 Many professionals use bad to evaluate others.
 Sometimes this is not evident in direct communication as bad may be replaced with more formal or objective words such as poor, inferior or subpar.
 However one can evaluate the use of bad in either professional’s casual conversations or on casual media platforms.
-For example, the twitter account for the Council on Foreign Relations recently tweeted an article, written by CFR senior member Max Boot, entitled “How Obama Foreign Policy Went Bad After the Bin Laden Raid” which explores the flaws in recent foreign policy.
+For example, the twitter account for the Council on Foreign Relations (CFR) recently tweeted an article, written by their senior member Max Boot, entitled “How Obama Foreign Policy Went Bad After the Bin Laden Raid” which explores the flaws in recent foreign policy.
 The author uses the word bad as a synonym for poor or faulty.

-The word bad has transmuted in modern social society’s definition to become an antonym of the original definition.
+The word bad has transmuted in modern social society to become an antonym of the original definition.
 The word is given a positive meaning in informal modern communications.
 Urban Dictionary states the definition of bad as “dope, good, tight”.
 It also states that as an adjective bad “describes a male/female appearance in a good way.”